antarctica/bas-style-kit-docs/site/_patterns/page-not-found.md

   included="yes"
 %}

-Use the `bsk-pattern-page-not-found` class to create a page element containing:
+Use the `.bsk-pattern-page-not-found` class to create a page element containing:

 * a page title of 'Page not found - [website or application]'
 * a [page header]({{ '/components/page-header' | prepend: site.baseurl }}) with 'Page not found' as a `h1` header